prostojs/http/README.md

 To get a reference to the raw request instance use composable function `useRequest`

+You probably don't need a `rawRequest` unless you are developing some new feature.
+All the base use-cases covered with other composable functions.

 ```js
 import { useRequest } from '@prostojs/http'
 app.get('test', () => {